-

 Some of us don’t seek professional help because of “the mental health stigma, cultural mistrust and beliefs” that are pervasive in the black community.

-Even though more black women are rejecting this narrative, more work needs to be done so that it’s normal for other black millennials, Gen Z and beyond to feel empowered enough to ask for help because being a strong black woman has a strong effect on our mental health.
+Even though more black women are rejecting this narrative, more work needs to be done so that it’s normal for other black millennials, Gen Z and beyond to feel empowered enough to ask for help in the future.

 In this article which looks at Afro-Caribbean women in the UK, the analysis section reveals interesting experiences about how black women and men have been raised and how these participants have to carry the burden in their households.